Amritjagyasi/deployazsqldb/README.md

 # deployazsqldb
-# This is Test repository developed by amritj MSFT.
+# This is Test repository developed by Amrit Jagyasi MSFT.
 Deploy dacpac to Azure SQL Database